INRIA/scikit-learn-mooc/jupyter-book/evaluation/02_metrics.md

 optimize in practice.
 The objective function serves as a proxy for the evaluation metric.

-**FIXME: add information about a loss function depending on the notebooks presented before the notebook about metrics.**

 While other notebooks will give insight about machine learning algorithms and their associated objective functions, we will focus, in this notebook, on the metrics used to evaluate the performance of a predictive model.